-- through accounts established under a fee-based program, sponsored and maintained by a registered broker-dealer or other financial intermediary and approved by ABI; - through a defined contribution employee benefit plan (e.g., a 401(k) plan) that purchases shares directly without the involvement of a financial intermediary; - by investment advisory clients of, and certain other persons associated with, the Adviser and its affiliates or the Funds; and - with respect to AB Income Fund, through certain special arrangements approved by the Adviser, such as purchases by shareholders of the Predecessor Fund.
+- through accounts established under a fee-based program, sponsored and maintained by a registered broker-dealer or other financial intermediary and approved by ABI; - through a defined contribution employee benefit plan (e.g., a 401(k) plan) that purchases shares directly without the involvement of a financial intermediary; and - by investment advisory clients of, and certain other persons associated with, the Adviser and its affiliates or the Funds.

 Advisor Class shares may also be available on brokerage platforms of firms that have agreements with ABI to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
 If you transact in Advisor Class shares through one of these programs, you may be required to pay a commission and/or other forms of compensation to the broker.
-Shares of the Funds are available in other share classes that have different fees and expenses.
+Shares of a Fund are available in other share classes that have different fees and expenses.